idaholab/moose/framework/doc/content/sqa/framework_stp.md

 In addition, test coverage reports will be created for all proposed changes.
 The overall line coverage is required to increase or remain constant (it may not decrease).
-Additionally, the independent reviewer is expected to use these report to ensure that the proposed changes are tested at an appropriate level at the discretion of the reviewer.q
+Additionally, the independent reviewer is expected to use these reports to ensure that the proposed changes are tested at an appropriate level at the discretion of the reviewer.

 ### Reports, records, standard formatting, and conventions